 Yes, that's what drove it.
 It's a lot like the real estate bubble or the internet bubble.
 In 1998, if you had been one of the original collectors—because I know these collectors, I talked to them a ton—they all had collections that they bought for basically nothing and were worth at one point half a million dollars if they sold them.
 One collector sold hers to adopt her first child, another built a house.
 Some of them lost money on internet stocks.

-The story of The Great Beanie Baby Bubble, the reason I called [the book] Mass Delusion and the Dark Side of Cute, is partially an allusion to the Charles Kindelberger's book Extraordinary Popular Delusions and the Madness of Crowds, the first book on speculative bubbles.
+The story of The Great Beanie Baby Bubble, the reason I called [the book] Mass Delusion and the Dark Side of Cute, is partially an allusion to Charles Mackay's book Extraordinary Popular Delusions and the Madness of Crowds, the first book on speculative bubbles.
 But really the story to me is about how wrong people can be about what has value, and sort of the process by which that happens.
 And coming to terms with the fact that you were wrong about it.
 The Beanie Baby craze ended really badly for everyone.
 This was a high point in people's lives, but the Beanie Babies ended up worthless and Ty Warner ended up miserable and alone.

 Is there anything now that mimics the Beanie Baby pattern of delusion?